angular/angular/aio/content/guide/router-tutorial-toh.md

 particular order&mdash;`before='1/1/2017' & after='12/31/2015'`&mdash; in a
 variety of formats&mdash;`during='currentYear'`.

-As these kinds of parameters don't fit easily in a URL path, you can use optional parameters for conveying arbitrarily complex information during navigation.
+As these kinds of parameters don't fit smoothly in a URL path, you can use optional parameters for conveying arbitrarily complex information during navigation.
 Optional parameters aren't involved in pattern matching and afford flexibility of expression.

 The router supports navigation with optional parameters as well as required route parameters.